 Session persistence or sticky configuration allows multiple connections from the same client to be sent to the same real server by the Cisco ACE.
-Cisco ACE supports stickiness based on source/destination (or both) IP address and HTTP cookies.
-Cisco ACE insert cookie persistence is when the Cisco ACE inserts the cookie on behalf of the server upon the return request, so that the Cisco ACE can perform cookie stickiness even when the servers are not configured to set cookies.
+The Cisco ACE supports stickiness based on source and destination IP address and HTTP cookies.
+With the Cisco ACE insert cookie persistence, the Cisco ACE inserts the cookie on behalf of the server upon the return request, so that the Cisco ACE can perform cookie stickiness even when the servers are not configured to set cookies.
 The cookie contains information that the Cisco ACE uses to ensure persistence to a specific real server.